VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Our production build, versioned with [Semantic Versioning](https://semver.org/), includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for each component and an `index.d.ts` file enumerating all components.
 These improve developer experience (DX) by enabling developers' IDEs to perform fast code completion.
 We also provide the [theme file](https://chakra-ui.com/docs/theming/customize-theme) we use for our own components so that developers can apply the same theme to theirs.
-Our CI/CD pipeline publishes the library to a Nexus repository, which allows appropriately configured `npm` installations on developer machines to fetch the library with a conventional `npm install`.
+Our CI/CD pipeline publishes the library to a primate NPM registry, which allows appropriately configured `npm` installations on developer machines to fetch the library with a conventional `npm install`.
 The `package.json` file accompanying the library contains all the peer dependencies they will need to use the library so `npm` can grab them, and for convenience it also contains the version of the design system it is built for developers to track.